 For SMEs with an annual turnover of under €100 million or a balance sheet of under €86 million, then the tax relief rate on qualifying R&D costs is 33%.
 If the company makes a loss, then the tax credit can be surrendered at a rate of 14.5%.

-How many businesses are missing out on the credit?
+How many businesses are missing out on R&D tax credits?

-The last full figures published regarding research and develop were for the year 2016-17 and this showed that there were around 34,000 claims for HMRC R&D tax credits SME scheme.
+Figures published regarding research and development for the year 2016-17 showed that there were around 45,045 claims for HMRC R&D tax credits SME scheme.
+For 2017-2018 the total number of claims for R&D tax credits SME scheme was 42,075.
 But does this mean that lots of businesses are missing out?

-According to the Department for Business Innovation and Skills (BIS), there are around 6 million private businesses in the UK in 2017 but 75% of these don’t have any employees other than the owner – single person businesses are much less likely to be able to get involved with research and development for logistical reasons.
-So, that leave over 1.5 million businesses that potentially could undertake R&D. Not all of these businesses are in a position or an industry to involve themselves with R&D under the government qualification so let’s estimate 10% of this figure might be able to claim – that’s around 150,000 businesses.
-Yet only 34,000 of these did.
+According to the Department for Business Innovation and Skills (BIS), there were around 6 million private businesses in the UK in 2017 but 75% of these did not have any employees other than the owner.
+These single person businesses are much less likely to be able to get involved with research and development for logistical reasons.
+So, that leaves over 1.5 million businesses that potentially could undertake R&D. Not all of these businesses are in a position or an industry to involve themselves with R&D under the government qualification.
+So let’s estimate 10% of this figure might be able to claim – that’s around 150,000 businesses.
+Yet only 45,045 of these did.

 There are two main reasons why businesses don’t claim for possible R&D tax credits.
 The first one is that they are unaware of the scheme.
 For all it has been around since 2000, many businesses don’t realise that the work they do could qualify as research and development.
 R&D is typically seen as something that universities or massive international companies do yet even small and medium sized enterprises can qualify for it depending on their work.